The Ultimate KÜHL Pants Buying Guide

 The fabric weight is just about perfect for hot summer days, where it’s a toss-up on which would be better between wearing shorts or wearing pants to help block the sun.
 In this case, these have UPF 50 sun-protection properties, and the air vents really help.

-Cargo Convertible Option
+KÜHL RENEGADE™ Cargo Convertible Pants

 If you might need pants and shorts in the same day, a good option would be the RENEGADE™ CARGO CONVERTIBLE pants.
 There are zippers around both legs, just above the knees, that allow you to remove the bottom half of the pants.
-The cargo pockets can then be used to store the lower leg sections, until you need them again.
+The cargo pockets can then be used to store the lower leg sections until you need them again.

 What If You Prefer Wearing Jeans Rather Than Super Outdoorsy Clothes?